 Choosing the right Dog Running Leashes can be confusing, so we compared the most popular options and narrowed it down to the best ones for you.

-1. iYoShop Hands Free Dog Leash Bungee
+1. iYoShop Hands Free Bungee Dog Leash

 - Removable storage pouch

-- Bulkier than basic leashes
+- Bulkier than minimalist leashes

 - Shock-absorbing design

-- Heavier than simple leashes
+- Bulkier than minimalist leashes

-- Not for very small dogs
+- Not for very large dogs

 3. iYoShop Hands Free Dog Leash Dual Handles

-- Double shock absorbers minimize pulling and strain
+- Double shock absorbers cushion sudden pulls

-- Multiple control handles
+- Two control handles

 - Removable storage pouch

-- Bulkier than basic leashes
+- Bulkier than single-handle leashes

 - Not ideal for very small dogs